KylerCondran/Fate/README.md

 # Raycaster-FPS-Game

 This is a game I am developing with a working title of 'Fate'.
 It is a 3D Environment Raycasting FPS Game Engine built on pure JavaScript.
 Hunt And Shoot Monsters.
 Arrow Keys To Move, A & D To Strafe, Space To Shoot.
-1 - 6 To Swap Weapons.
+Number Keys To Swap Weapons.

 <p align="center">
   <a href="https://kylercondran.github.io/Raycaster-FPS-Game/Raycaster-FPS-Game/raycasting.html">Play This Game</a>